-Undergraduate or graduate students currently enrolled at any CSU campus as well as alumni/alumnae who received their degrees in Spring, Summer, or Fall 2012 are eligible.
-The research presented should be appropriate to the student's discipline and career goals.
+Undergraduate or graduate students currently enrolled at any CSU campus as well as alumni/alumnae who received their degrees in Spring, Summer, or Fall 2013 are eligible.
+The research presented should be appropriate to the student’s discipline and career goals.
 Proprietary research is excluded.
 Presentations from all disciplines are invited.
 There will be separate undergraduate and graduate divisions for each of the following categories (unless a division has four or fewer entrants, in which case undergraduate and graduate divisions may be combined).
-The California State Polytechnic University, Pomona, steering committee reserves the right to combine or subdivide these categories or to move an entrant from one category to another, as numbers of submissions necessitate.
+The California State University, East Bay, steering committee reserves the right to combine or subdivide these categories or to move an entrant from one category to another, as numbers of submissions necessitate.
 The ten categories are as follows:

 - Behavioral and Social Sciences

 - Biological and Agricultural Sciences

 - Creative Arts and Design (creative projects are welcome—see "Competition Guidelines")

 - Engineering and Computer Science

 - Health, Nutrition, and Clinical Sciences

 - Physical and Mathematical Sciences

 A campus delegation may include up to ten entries in the ten categories.
 A small team of students making a single presentation counts as a single entry but each student participant must fill out the Student Delegate Registration Form with demographic and contact information.